nirajp82/Wireshark/Wireshark_Useful_Columns_Guide.md

-Your document provides a solid overview of the most useful Wireshark columns, but a few small adjustments and additional details could make it even more comprehensive and accurate.
-Here's an updated version with minor corrections and some additions to enhance clarity and context.

----

 # **Wireshark Most Useful Columns**

 This document describes some of the most useful columns in Wireshark and what they represent.
 Understanding these columns is crucial for effective network analysis.